Coins We Grade & Policies

 CrossOvers / Non-NGC Holders

-NGC UK will accept submissions of PCGS-holdered coins for CrossOver service.
+NGC will accept submissions of PCGS-holdered coins for CrossOver service.
 This service enables submitters to send their PCGS-holdered coins and have them graded by NGC only if the coins will receive an NGC grade that is the same (or higher) as the grade the PCGS holder.

-NGC UK will not accept CrossOver submissions that request a minimum grade that is higher than the grade listed on the PCGS holder.
-The “CrossOver Minimum Grade” section of the NGC UK submission form may only be used if the minimum desired grade is the same or lower than the grade on the PCGS holder.
+NGC will not accept CrossOver submissions that request a minimum grade that is higher than the grade listed on the PCGS holder.
+The “CrossOver Minimum Grade” section of the NGC submission form may only be used if the minimum desired grade is the same or lower than the grade on the PCGS holder.

-Due to the special verification required, NGC UK does not recognize designations or pedigrees assigned by other grading services if NGC UK requires that the coins be submitted in the sealed mint shipping box.
-For example, NGC UK requires 25th Anniversary Set American Silver Eagles be received by NGC UK in the sealed US Mint shipping box.
-Therefore, a PCGS-holdered American Silver Eagle with the 25th Anniversary Set pedigree cannot receive the 25th Anniversary Set pedigree at NGC UK if submitted for CrossOver because NGC UK did not have the opportunity to open the sealed US Mint shipping box to confirm the coin's pedigree.
-While these coins can still be submitted for NGC UK for CrossOver, they will not receive the set designation or pedigree assigned by PCGS if NGC UK requires that the coins be submitted in the sealed mint shipping box.
+Due to the special verification required, NGC does not recognize designations or pedigrees assigned by other grading services if NGC requires that the coins be submitted in the sealed mint shipping box.
+For example, NGC requires 25th Anniversary Set American Silver Eagles be received by NGC in the sealed US Mint shipping box.
+Therefore, a PCGS-holdered American Silver Eagle with the 25th Anniversary Set pedigree cannot receive the 25th Anniversary Set pedigree at NGC if submitted for CrossOver because NGC did not have the opportunity to open the sealed US Mint shipping box to confirm the coin's pedigree.
+While these coins can still be submitted for NGC for CrossOver, they will not receive the set designation or pedigree assigned by PCGS if NGC requires that the coins be submitted in the sealed mint shipping box.

 For complete CrossOver instructions, click here.